eyalle/amazon-transcribe-textract-workshop/amazon-transcribe-workshop/lab3-transcribe-python/README.md

     ![Cloud Shell](../static/cloudshell-1.png)

-2. Copy the following code and save as a python file with .py extension on your local machine:
+2. Copy the following code and save as a python file `batch-transcribe.py` on your local machine:

 ```python
     import time